williamhoos/testrepo/docs/source/architecture.rst

      :align: right
      :alt: userAccount object model

-The function in SD-10 also appears to retrieve all of the user account data from the database, but simply employing a different service.
-A copy of the data values that are returned in the data model used by JAVA appears in the image at right
+The function in SD-10 also appears to retrieve all of the user account data from the database, but by employing a different service.
+A copy of the data values that are returned in the data model used by JAVA appears in the image at right.
+As noted below, each of the values shown in the data model map to the database columns in the userAccount database, and are stored by PEER in an encrypted form.

 **Inputs**